-When trying to close a sale, the last thing you want to do is leave a bad taste in your customer’s mouth by sending constant sales follow-up emails with the same boring message.
+When trying to close a sale, the last thing you want to do is leave a bad taste in your customer’s mouth by sending constant follow-up sales emails with the same boring message.
 This can not only ruin your chances of making an immediate sale, but it can also trigger them to speak poorly about your brand and effectively damage your potential to do business in the process.

+Need more?
 Here are a few powerful techniques for writing follow-up messages that aren’t annoying.

-1. Be Genuinely Friendly – Always
+1. Be genuinely friendly – always